 “We have found in our simulations that universes with much more dark energy than ours can happily form stars.
 So why such a paltry amount of dark energy in our Universe?

 “I think we should be looking for a new law of physics to explain this strange property of our Universe, and the Multiverse theory does little to rescue physicists’ discomfort.”

 The research was conducted with Liverpool John Moores University, UK, and Leiden University, The Netherlands.

-It was funded by the Science and Technology Facilities Council, UK, the European Research Council, The Netherlands Organisation for Scientific Research, the John Templeton Foundation, the International Centre for Radio Astronomy Research, and Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D).
+It was funded by the Science and Technology Facilities Council, UK, the European Research Council, The Netherlands Organisation for Scientific Research, the John Templeton Foundation, the International Center for Radio Astronomy Research, and Australian Research Council Center of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D).

 - Jaime Salcido, et al., “The impact of dark energy on galaxy formation.
 What does the future of our Universe hold?,” MNRAS, 2018; doi:10.1093/mnras/sty879

 - Luke A Barnes, et al., “Galaxy formation efficiency and the multiverse explanation of the cosmological constant with EAGLE simulations,” MNRAS, 2018; doi:10.1093/mnras/sty846